Casey Wilson

-Cathryn Rose "Casey" Wilson (born October 24, 1980) is an American actress, comedian, screenwriter, director, and podcaster.
-Originally known for her performances with the Upright Citizens Brigade comedy troupe in New York, Wilson's first major television appearances came during her two-season stint as a cast member on the NBC sketch comedy series Saturday Night Live from 2008 to 2009.
-Following SNL, she starred as Penny Hartz in the ABC comedy series Happy Endings for which she was twice nominated to the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series, and has since starred in comedies such as Showtime's Black Monday, Apple TV's The Shrink Next Door, Hulu's The Hotwives and Marry Me on NBC.
+Cathryn Rose "Casey" Wilson (born October 24, 1980) is an American actress, comedian, and screenwriter.
+Originally known for her performances with the Upright Citizens Brigade comedy troupe in New York City, Wilson's first major television appearances came during her two-season stint as a cast member on the NBC sketch comedy series Saturday Night Live from 2008 to 2009.

+Following SNL, Wilson starred as Penny Hartz in the ABC comedy series Happy Endings for which she was twice nominated for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series, and has since starred in comedies such as Showtime's Black Monday, Apple TV+'s The Shrink Next Door, Hulu's The Hotwives and Marry Me on NBC.

 Other notable work includes supporting roles in films such as Gone Girl, Julie & Julia, and The Meddler, recurring in the HBO series Mrs. Fletcher, the Amazon comedy One Mississippi, and the Netflix series Atypical, and her 2013 Sundance film Ass Backwards, which she co-wrote and starred in with her creative partner June Diane Raphael.
 Wilson co-hosts (alongside Danielle Schneider) the Earwolf podcast Bitch Sesh.

 Early life and background

 Casey Wilson was born and raised in Alexandria, Virginia.
-She graduated from T. C. Williams High School in 1998 and studied theater at New York University's Tisch School of the Arts and at the Stella Adler Studio of Acting, where she was a recipient of NYU's "Excellence in Acting" award when graduating in 2002.
+She graduated from T. C. Williams High School in 1998 and studied theater at New York University's Tisch School of the Arts and at the Stella Adler Studio of Acting where she was a recipient of NYU's "Excellence in Acting" award when graduating in 2002.

 She is of Irish and Italian heritage, and was raised Baptist.
 Her parents worked in politics, and she credits her politically opposed parents (her mother was a Democrat, her father a Republican) in shaping her sense of humor, having grown up in a "blue-state/red-state, forever-clashing political household", as she called it in an interview with Washington Flyer.
-She also has a younger brother, Fletcher.
+She has a younger brother, Fletcher.

 Her father, Paul O. Wilson, is a political strategist and consultant who runs campaigns for Republican party candidates.
 Her mother, Kathy Higdon, was a women's rights advocate and served as the chairwoman of the National Women's Political Caucus (NWPC) throughout the 1980s.
 Under Higdon's leadership, the NWPC endorsed Walter Mondale in the 1984 presidential election.

-Kathy Higdon Wilson retired from politics in the late 1980s; switching to a career in early childhood education, she began serving as the director of childcare and development centers in Alexandria, Virginia in 1991.
-She died of heart failure at age 54 in Rehoboth Beach, Delaware on September 1, 2005.
+Kathy Higdon Wilson retired from politics in the late 1980s; switching to a career in early childhood education, she began serving as the director of childcare and development centers in Alexandria, Virginia, in 1991.
+She died of heart failure at age 54 in Rehoboth Beach, Delaware, on September 1, 2005.
 Casey Wilson and her family have since continued to run the Kathy Wilson Foundation, a charitable organization honoring her mother's work in helping children with disabilities.